hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

-Since Vaughan is currently a homogeneous system with respect to CPU type, memory and interconnect, it is not needed to specify the corresponding properties (see also the page on specifying resources, output files and notifications).
+Since Vaughan is currently a homogeneous system with respect to CPU type, memory and interconnect, it is not needed to specify the corresponding properties (see also :ref:`the page on specifying resources, output files and notifications<Antwerp Slurm>`).

 **Vaughan is running Slurm Workload Manager as the resource manager and scheduler.**
 We do not support the PBS compatibility layer but encourage users to develop